-25 Sep Bikram Yoga Refreshes Mind and Body
+25 Sep Refreshing your Mind and Body with Bikram Yoga

-(Originally published in ‘The Gaurdian’ 1 Apr 19)
+Originally published in ‘The Gaurdian’ 1 Apr 2019

-“When I could barely look in the mirror, hot yoga untangled my darkest thoughts– Laura Barton
+“When I could barely look in the mirror, hot yoga untangled my darkest thoughts”

 Hot Yoga, in particular ‘Bikram’ Hot Yoga can be controversial, repetitive and very sweaty, but a daily Bikram yoga class improved my mental health, helped repaired my body and soul, restoring my confidence.